AbdullahAlfayez/detect_duplicate_images_from_db/README.md

-# detect_duplicate_images_from_db
+# detect_duplicated_images_from_db
-python script to read images from db and detect the duplicate images.
+python script to read images from db and detect the duplicated images.